 Emeril's Seafood Mac and Cheese

 This mac and cheese is a fantastic one-dish meal -- it's so rich and creamy and cheesy, all you'll need is a simple green salad to serve alongside, and your menu is set.
-Lobster goes great in this recipe, but if that seems too luxurious, use any combination of seafood that makes you happy.
+Lobster works well in this recipe, but if that seems too luxurious, use any combination of seafood you like.

 - Total Time: